paddywaan/HandBrake-daemon/README.md

 ### Logging

-Logging verbosity can be changed via setting the default level in appsettings.json: `Debug, Information, Warning, Error, Critical`.
-By default, the level is set to Information.
+**Linux:** Logging verbosity can be changed via setting the *default* level in appsettings.json: `Debug, Information, Warning, Error, Critical`.
+By default, the level is set to Information, and the *.json* is stored alongside the binary in `/usr/local/bin/` unless an alternative *WorkingDirectory* is specified inside the `.service` unit.
+The logs are stored at `/var/log/HandnBrake-daemon.log` by default, and an updated progress% on the current encode can be seen via: `tail -f /var/log/HandnBrake-daemon.log`.

-Linux: Logs are stored in `/var/log/HandnBrake-daemon.log` and `/var/log/HandnBrake-daemon.error.log`
+**Windows:** Logging verbosity can be changed via setting the default level for the `EventLog` section in appsettings.json: `Debug, Information, Warning, Error, Critical`.
+By default the level is set to Information, and the logs are stored inside EventViewer: *Application*, under the source: *HandBrake-daemon*